t2liang/health-recipes/README.md

 ## Hypothesis Testing
 * Null Hypothesis: In the population, the average rating of recipes labeled “healthy” and  recipes not labeled “healthy” have the same distribution – the lower average rating of recipes with the “healthy” tag is due to chance alone.

-We compare two samples:
-    - Average rating of “healthy” recipes
-    - Average rating of non “healthy” recipes
+We compare two samples: average rating of “healthy” recipes, and average rating of non “healthy” recipes

 * Alternative Hypothesis: In the population, recipes labeled “healthy” have a lower average rating than recipes not labeled “healthy” – the lower average rating of recipes with the “healthy” tag is not due to chance alone.